Poetry Week, Day 7, Song Lyric: "In Redondo"

 Doesn't get more direct and to the point than that, and success speaks for itself.
 The songs that come to me aren't close to being in the same league, but we do have fun playing them anyway.

-Song lyrics need music to be complete, and "In Redondo" has an accompaniment, with liberal use of fragmented and vague sounding chords neither major nor minor, that might help convey some of the feeling of isolation, uncertainty and loss that we were going for.
+Song lyrics need music to be complete, and "In Redondo" has an accompaniment, with liberal use of fragmented and vague sounding chords neither major nor minor, which attempts to convey some of the feeling of isolation, uncertainty and loss that we were going for.
 But although incomplete without the score, do the lyrics by themselves have any poetic value?
-Maybe.
+Possibly.

-It's set in a mythical, imaginary place called Redondo, located somewhere and nowhere.
-I've always liked the sound of that word or name, which my sister says means "fat round one" in Spanish or Portuguese.
-(And no, it's not Redondo Beach, which is also a poetic place but in a daytime nightmare kind of way) Wow- a fat round one...
+It's set in a mythical, imaginary place called Redondo, located somewhere between here and nowhere.
+I've always liked the sound of that word or name; my sister says it's a colloquial translation of "fat round one" from Spanish or Portuguese.
+And no, it's not Redondo Beach, which is also a poetic place but in a daytime nightmare kind of way.
+Wow- a fat round one...
 Hey, hey baby, roll me a Redondo, would you?

 Thanks to David for the beat up iPod, without which this song, and poem, wouldn't be possible.